Collezione Maramotti, Reggio Emilia

 Location and architecture

-The collection, opened to the public in 2007, is housed in the former Max Mara headquarters, built in the 1950s on the outskirts of Reggio Emilia after a design by architects Antonio Pastorini and Eugenio Salvarani.
+Opened to the public in 2007, the collection is housed in the former Max Mara headquarters, built in the 1950s on the outskirts of Reggio Emilia after a design by architects Antonio Pastorini and Eugenio Salvarani.

 In 2003, the company moved to a new home; therefore, it was decided to convert the old building into a public exhibition venue for the founder’s collection of art.
 The new museum, named Collezione Maramotti, reopened in 2007 after a major renovation project designed by British architect Andrew Hapgood.